-It allows compliance to become a part of everyday workflow in a way which isn’t possible when using traditional paper-based ways of working.
+It allows compliance to become a part of the everyday workflow in a way that isn’t possible when using traditional paper-based ways of working.

 With this kind of smart management, a company can start to change the workplace culture within an organization, to tackle the fear of risk and normalization of ‘creative’ claims.

-You can find out for yourself the benefits of switching to a digital system by taking webexpenses for a trial, here.
+You can find out for yourself the benefits of switching to a digital system by taking Webexpenses for a demonstration.